-Virus infections for Olympic athletes, coaches rising faster | WTOP News
+Virus Infections for Olympic Athletes, Coaches Rising Faster | WTOP News

-Figures released by local organizers showed 16 of 379 athletes and officials who arrived Monday tested positive for COVID-19.
+Figures released by local organizers showed 11 positive tests for COVID-19 among 379 athletes and officials arriving Monday.
 They have been taken into isolation hotels to limit the spread of the infection and could miss their events.

-The positive test rate of 4.2% for athletes and officials compared to 0.66% for Olympic “stakeholders,” a group which includes workers and media.
-Only seven of 1,059 people in that category arriving at Beijing were positive in similar tests Monday.
+The positive test rate of 2.9% for athletes and officials compared to 0.66% for Olympic “stakeholders,” a group which includes workers and media, in the same period.
+There were 1,059 people in that category.

+Over a three-day period from Saturday through Monday, the positivity rate for athletes and officials was 40% higher than other Olympic arrivals.

 The rates were confirmed in PCR and other follow-up tests for tens of thousands of people at the Beijing Olympics who will live, work and train in closed-off communities separated from the general public.
 The Chinese government is pursuing a zero-tolerance public health strategy.